Eurce/River-Melody/project_posts/2014-03-24-Finding-the-River.md

 3. The upstream side locates at the diagonal position of the downstream side.

-4. The pixels belonged to the same river are all 4-connected.
+4. The pixels belonge to the same river are all 4-connected.

 Based on the above hypotheses, we could build up the process for river searching.